TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 16/1 Kings 16.30.md

 ---

-And Ahab the son of Omri did that which was evil in the sight of Jehovah above all that were before him.
+Ahab the son of Omri did that which was evil in the sight of Yahweh above all that were before him.